bentlartson/bop1990/README.md

 ## To-do List

-The game is playable but some features remain unimplemented as of v0.1:
+The game is close to completion but a few things remain on the to-do list as of v0.2:

-* All of the 'Background' menu functionality (which strictly speaking isn't necessary to play the game)
-* 2 player mode
-* Ability to resize the window(s) (?)
+* Add display scaling to the history window (?)
-* Color themes (?)
+* Add more color themes (?)
-* Program icon
+* Add program icon

 ## Final Notes